serranolabs-io/serranolabs.io-site/docs/flow.md

 > _David, you are living in a fantasy world.
 There are huge problems that I want to worry about and I don't want to 'free myself from'_

 The universe is supposed to unfold the way that it does.
 When you do not accept that, it creates suffering.
 Many of these events that we do not accept cause pain or are uncomfortable.
 Maybe a family member past away, you fell of your bike, your presentation didn't go as planned, you regret saying something, etc. The solution is to accept it.
 You cannot change anything that has happened in the past.
 The reason why you are suffering is because you _wish_ you didn't feel the pain.
-This wish is an emotion that is tied to the future, taking you away from the present moment; from the energy that emanates from your life.
+This wish is an emotion that is tied to the future, taking you away from the present moment; from the peace that emanates from your life.

 What happens when you accept the truth is that you detach yourself from the ego, freeing yourself from the unhappiness it caused for you.
 The pain still exists, yet the suffering dissappears.
 As the Buddha said, "Pain is inevitable, but suffering is optional".